Blog Banner SVG

 • Bag and handbag brands: Sellers of handbags, backpacks, purses, and sling bags.

-• Luggage and travel gear companies: Brands offering suitcases, trolleys, and travel bags.
+• Luggage and travel gear companies: Brands offering suitcases, trolleys, and travel bags, whether leather, plastic, or another material.

 • Wallet and accessory makers: Businesses making wallets, belts, card holders, and keychains.